Typical and atypical properties of periodic Teichmueller geodesics: Invariant splittings of the lifted Hodge bundle

 Now let ${\cal H}(2g-2)$ be a stratum of differentials with a single zero.
 Period coordinates for ${\cal H}(2g-2)$ are given by absolute periods, and the dimension of an affine invariant manifold ${\cal C}\subset {\cal H}(2g-2)$ of rank $\ell$ equals $2\ell$.
 Thus ${\cal C}$ does not contain any proper affine invariant submanifold of rank $\ell$.

-By Proposition \ref{realanalytic}, there are finitely many proper affine invariant manifolds ${\cal C}_1,\dots,{\cal C}_s$ which contain every affine invariant submanifold of ${\cal H}(2g-2)$ of rank $\ell\in [2,g-1]$.
-Then each affine invariant manifold of rank $g-1$ is contained in this collection, in particular there are only finitely many such manifolds.
+By Proposition \ref{realanalytic} and the first part of this proof, there are finitely many proper affine invariant submanifolds ${\cal C}_1,\dots,{\cal C}_s$ of ${\cal H}(2g-2)$ which contain every affine invariant submanifold of ${\cal H}(2g-2)$ of rank at most $g-1$.
+In particular, there are only finitely many such manifolds of rank $g-1$.

-To show finiteness of affine invariant manifolds of any rank $2\leq \ell\leq g-1$, apply Proposition \ref{realanalytic} to each of the manifolds ${\cal C}_i$ and proceed by inverse induction on the rank. \end{proof}
+To show finiteness of affine invariant manifolds of any rank $2\leq \ell\leq g-1$, apply Proposition \ref{realanalytic} and the first part of this proof to each of the finitely many affine invariant manifolds constructed in some previous step and proceed by inverse induction on the rank. \end{proof}

+\begin{remark} The proof of the second part of Corollary \ref{smalleststratum} immediately extends to the following statement.
+An affine invariant manifold ${\cal C}$ with trivial absolute period foliation contains only finitely many affine invariant manifolds of rank at least two. \end{remark}